echopen/echopen_prototyping/stable/requirements/UX_design/mobile-app.md

 # add current Mobile app UI

 You'll find here the current UI.
 It is for the moment dead simple.
 Indeed, for this version, we choose to fix only a one screen app, figuring the main functionalities :

+* a splashscreen ;\)
 * displaying the image
 * set a communication pipeline, enabling the choice between
   * a local mode
     * displaying a local file
   * a TCP mode
     * getting the image sent through TCP protocol.
 NB : the data are sent via WIFI